ythirion/approval-csharp-kata/README.md

   * Hardcoded once by using `DataBuilder` (Capone / Mesrine)
   * Check its behavior by using "classical" assertions
   * Check it with `Verify`
-  * Compare the effort needed in both cases
-  * Discuss the pros and cons of those 2 approaches

 * Start by creating a test
   * Using `AppFactory` defined in the `Integration` folder